New Ford Academy

 - Parents’ Evenings

-- SEN drop in meetings
+- SEND drop in meetings

 - Annual reviews.

 School Support Plan or Passport- If it has been decided that your child requires specific targeted support, a plan will be written to support their learning within the classroom and/or their well-being during the school day.
-Plans/Passports are reviewed 3 times a year.
+Plans/One page Profiles are reviewed 3 times a year.
 Parents and pupils will be involved in the planning and reviewing processes and your views about your child’s learning and/or progress will be welcomed, along with your child’s views.

 If your child has an Education, Health and Care Plan, an Annual Review will take place including the key adults who are involved with your child’s education.